Ranking Liverpool’s seven Premier League No.7s from worst to best

 We’ve assessed all seven, and you can find our ranking below from worst to best.

-Liverpool’s first Premier League number seven, Clough was broadly underwhelming during his time at Anfield.
+Liverpool’s first Premier League No.7, Clough was broadly underwhelming during his time at Anfield.

 Signed after an impressive early career at Nottingham Forest, he lost his Reds place and his spot in the England squad after joining in 1993.

 Clough was far more successful at Burton Albion, where he has the rare distinction of playing and managing more than 200 games for the club.

 We thought things were certain to go well for Keane after his £20million move from Tottenham, but it didn’t take long for us to be proven wrong.